SimasJakubenas/movie-roulette/README.md

 * Button with a youtube link for movie trailer
 * Uppon 'My Lists' icons user saved the movie/show to their prefered Lists
 * 'Available On' section displays the streaming providers the title is available on prom the streaming providers that the user has selected.
+* Press movie-reel icon to add title to movie roulette!

 #### Roulette page